+3.2.2.
 International Travel Policy:

 Any student group who plans to travel outside the United States must make a special request for authorization from the Office of Student Life and Development and the Vice President of Enrollment and Student Affairs.

-Individual requests will be handled on a case by case basis.
-Approval will be based on purpose of the travel, fiscal feasibility, travel risk to the chosen travel destination and academic merit.
-It is suggested that you start this process 12 weeks prior to travel and are required to have approval a minimum of six (6) weeks prior to travel.
+• Individual requests will be handled on a case-by-case basis.
+Approval will be based on the purpose of the travel, fiscal feasibility, travel risk to the chosen travel destination, and academic merit.
+It is suggested that you start this process 12 weeks before travel and are required to have approval a minimum of eight (8) weeks before travel.
 Failure to comply with this rule will result in trip cancellation.
 No exceptions.

-Approved international trips will work with the Coordinator of Study Abroad.
-However, each individual student is personally responsible for ensuring that they have the proper travel documents.
+Each individual student is personally responsible for ensuring that they have the proper travel documents.
 Non-citizens should especially be aware of the immigration/travel document requirements.
-Once the above is adhered to students are required to follow the procedures underneath Domestic Travel Policy.
-In addition, you must meet with the Student Travel Coordinator in the Office of Student Life and Development as you prepare your Travel Authorization forms.
+Once the above is adhered to, students are required to follow the procedures under the Domestic Travel Policy.
+In addition, you must meet with the Student Life Club Coordinator in the Office of Student Life and Development as you prepare your Travel Authorization forms.
 You will also be given a timeline and travel checklist.